 A lot of startups have been criticized for using the term “culture fit” to mask discrimination.
 This is why it’s important to be open-minded.
 Don’t just hire people because you think they’d make a great new best friend.
 Let’s say you and your co-founder absolutely love sports.
 You live, dream, and breathe football.
 If you interview someone and they loathe sports, or they just don’t care, that doesn’t mean they’re a bad fit.
 Just because you can’t bring them to a game doesn’t mean they’re a bad choice.

 Outsourcing and Contracting

 Outsourcing work to contractors is a good idea for bigger projects.
 When we first started building our iPhone app, we contracted the work.
 On a quest to improve our support docs, we contracted the writing.
 When we were in between SEO specialists, we hired an agency.

 Don’t outsource any project that’s at the core of your business.
 If the work you’re contracting someone to do affects the business you are, you’re better off hiring in-house.
-No outsourced work should compromise the lifeblood of your brand in any way.

 Hiring Interns for your Business

 Hiring an intern is a great option for startups and small businesses.
 They’re cheap, teachable, and, if they’re in college, are likely to sign on for a full-time job after they graduate.
 If they’re not so great, it’s easy to set an internship period and move on after they’re done.

 An intern has a freshness that seasoned professionals don’t have.
 Often, they’re curious and willing to take on work that you see as tedious or that you simply don’t have time for.Interns have a lot of benefits.
 They can help you out while expanding their skill set, and they give you an opportunity to mentor someone who is less experienced than you.